equalframework/equal-doc/docs/usage/controllers.md

 ## Introduction

-Controllers are everywhere and refer to every action involving data manipulation.
+Controllers allow to attach an URI to any action  involving data manipulation or to a data providers.

-They can acts as data funnels and dispatchers.
+They can also acts as data funnels and dispatchers.

-But they're also involved in rights management: making sure the user performing a request has the required permissions

 Controllers are re-usable and can be interdependent.